Moebius syndrome: Primary dentition

 The primary (baby) teeth generally start coming in by 6 months of age, and all 20 teeth may be in by two and a half years of age.
 The eruption timing varies greatly.
 There may be an incomplete formation of the enamel on the teeth (enamel hypoplasia) that makes the teeth more vulnerable to caries (cavities).
 There may be missing teeth eruptions.
 If the infant is not closing down properly, the lower jaws become more noticeably deficient (micrognathia or retrognathia).
 The front teeth may not touch when the child closes down because the back teeth have overerrupted or because of incomplete formation of the maxilla.
 This condition is called an anterior open bite and has facial/skeletal implications.
-The saliva may be thick, or the infant may have a dry mouth.

 Transitional dentition

 Between age 5 and 7, most children start losing their primary teeth.
 Occasionally, some primary teeth are slow to exfoliate (fall out), and the dentist may want to remove a primary tooth early to prevent orthodontic problems.
 Likewise, premature loss of primary teeth may create orthodontic problems later on.
 When a tooth is lost prematurely, removable or fixed spacers may be needed to prevent the shifting of teeth.
 Interceptive orthodontic treatment can be initiated at this stage of development to help with crowding or to help relate the upper and lower jaws.
 Consistent with a high palate is a narrow arch shape of the upper teeth as they line up in the mouth.
 This may cause the upper front teeth to flare out and become more prone to fracture if accidentally hit.
 Interceptive orthodontics has an important role in this situation.
 Appliances that expand the upper arch tend to bring the front teeth back into a more-normal position.
 Some appliances can even help allow the front teeth to close to normal in an open-bite situation.
 The mouth and lips may tend to get dry with the Möbius patient.
-Lack of a good oral seal (lips together) allows the gingiva (gums) to get dry and may get inflamed and irritated.

 Permanent dentition

 After the last primary tooth is lost, usually around the age of twelve, final orthodontic treatment can be initiated.
 A patient that has not been able to close or swallow well probably will have an open bite, deficient lower-jaw growth, a narrow archform with crowded teeth, and upper anterior flaring of teeth.
 Orthognathic (jaw) surgery may be indicated.
-This should be completed in most situations before the smile surgery where the gracilis muscle is grafted to the face.

 Genetic links to 13q12.2 and 1p22 have been suggested.